What Are The Four Properties Of Gases

 Pressure

 Pressure is defined as the force exerted per unit area.
-In the context of gases, it's the force that the gas molecules exert on the walls of their container due to their constant motion and collisions.
+In real terms, in the context of gases, it's the force that the gas molecules exert on the walls of their container due to their constant motion and collisions.
 The more frequently and forcefully the gas molecules collide with the walls, the higher the pressure.
 Pressure is typically measured in Pascals (Pa), atmospheres (atm), or pounds per square inch (psi).
 One atmosphere (1 atm) is approximately equal to the average atmospheric pressure at sea level.

 Temperature

 Temperature is a measure of the average kinetic energy of the molecules within a substance.
 In a gas, the temperature is directly proportional to the average speed at which the gas molecules are moving.
-Higher temperatures mean that the molecules are moving faster, possessing more kinetic energy.
+Worth adding: higher temperatures mean that the molecules are moving faster, possessing more kinetic energy.
 Temperature is typically measured in Celsius (°C), Fahrenheit (°F), or Kelvin (K).
 In scientific contexts, Kelvin is the preferred unit because it is an absolute temperature scale, meaning that zero Kelvin (0 K) represents the absolute absence of thermal energy.

 Number of Moles

 The number of moles is a measure of the amount of a substance, specifically the number of particles (atoms, molecules, ions, etc.) present.
-One mole is defined as exactly 6.02214076 × 10²³ elementary entities.
-This number is known as Avogadro's number (N<sub>A</sub>).
+Now, one mole is defined as exactly 6.
+On the flip side, 02214076 × 10²³ elementary entities.
+Which means this number is known as Avogadro's number (N<sub>A</sub>).
 The number of moles is a convenient way to express the amount of a gas because it directly relates to the number of molecules present, which in turn affects the gas's properties.
 The number of moles is often denoted by the symbol n.

 The number of moles of a gas is directly proportional to its volume at constant temperature and pressure (Avogadro's Law).
-This means that if you double the number of moles of a gas in a container while keeping the temperature and pressure constant, the volume of the gas will also double.
+Basically, if you double the number of moles of a gas in a container while keeping the temperature and pressure constant, the volume of the gas will also double.
 The concept of moles is fundamental in chemistry and is used extensively in stoichiometric calculations and in understanding gas laws.
 The relationship between the number of moles and other gas properties is encapsulated in the Ideal Gas Law, which provides a simple and powerful way to predict the behavior of gases under various conditions.

 Trends and Latest Developments